-- Hamburger: The hamburger icon is used to open product navigation such as the left panel.
+- Main menu: The main menu icon is used to open product navigation such as the left panel.

 - Header name: For IBM products, the header name is always preceded by “IBM”.
 This should always and only link the user to the domain’s home page.

 - Header links: Links in the header are supported as product navigation, if required.
 These links should not open a new tab or link to another domain.
 These links drop down to the side menu in narrow screen widths.